abdielbs7/toolchain-go/README.md

 ## Usage

-1. Build the Docker image and generate the script:
+1. Build the Docker image and generate the script based on the operating system:
+    - For Unix (Linux/macOS):
     ```bash
-    make
+    make unix
     ```
-    This will create the Docker image and generate a script called `linux-golang`.

-3. Alternatively, you can use:
+    - For Windows:
     ```bash
-    make IMAGE_NAME=<name>
+    make windows
     ```
+    This will create the Docker image and generate a script named `linux-golang`.

+2. Alternatively, you can use:
+    ```bash
+    make <system> IMAGE_NAME=<name>
+    ```
-    This will create a Docker image named `name` and generate a script called `name`.
+    This will create a Docker image named `<name>` and generate a script named `<name>`.

-4. Compile the project:
+3. Compile the project:
     ```bash
     ./linux-golang "go build -o /work/info-os test/main.go"
     ```